 Find yourself a supportive group of men that you can trust, and start telling them about the things you feel ashamed of.
 Sex is a ripe area of shame from your mother, as is masturbation, addiction to drugs/alcohol/pornography, relationships, affairs and any kind of failure or mistake you may make in life.
 Join a mens group that focuses on expressing feelings.
 Confess the things you're most ashamed of, and hear other men do the same, in a supportive environment where you get unconditional love instead of judgement.
-Sharing your story heals your shame and helps you break free, so I encourage you to post about your experience of your controlling mother in this forum thread.
+Sharing your story heals your shame and helps you break free, so I encourage you to talk about your experience with a compassionate, understanding professional.

 See Step 13 in The Confident Man Program Guide for more on how to heal shame.

 Notice When You're Being Controlling